AnkouOSRS/cox-light-colors/README.md

 ![Example image](https://i.imgur.com/Kx3ZM77.png)

 ### Changelog
+ - 7/22/20 - Change specific uniques config to use checkboxes, update logic for what unique was obtained.
  - 7/21/20 - Add option to choose specific uniques to get their own color
  - 7/19/20 - Initial release